Note: TTW= The Teacher Will; TSW= The Students Will; GCR= Google Classroom

 1. TSW complete their notes on the Julius Caesar presentation.

 2. TSW complete a Julius Caesar chart in GCR.
-They will fill out the chart with the information about the People, Places, or things listed.
+TSW fill out the chart with the information about the people, places, events or things listed.
 The information to fill out the chart comes from the presentation that is linked in section “D. Presentation of new Material” above.
+There is a topic that relates to Julius Caesar in each box of the chart.
+TS will look at the topic, review their digital DBQ from the previous lesson, the presentation from today’s lesson, and their notes from this lesson and explain each topic.
+In doing so, at a minimum TS must explain: What the topic is about?; Why the topic is important/significant to either Caesar, Rome, or history?: and list any significant people and or events that fall under the topic.
 Here is the link to the chart.

 G. Closure: TSW be able to answer the following question(s) in the next day’s class discussion: What were Julius Caesar’s accomplishments?